LibraryAid Logo LibraryAId

 How long does it take to set up?

 Most schools are up and running within a week.
-You upload your existing library catalogue (CSV import supported), create student profiles, and run the reading assessment.
+You upload your existing library catalogue (CSV import supported — just title and author is enough, ISBN not required), create student profiles, and run the reading assessment.
 Premium Plus plan schools receive free professional setup support.

 Does LibraryAid work for primary and secondary schools?